Subscribe to RSS feeds Bulkowski Blog via RSS

 73.54.5

-The above table shows that when price makes a higher high the following year and then drops (that is, no higher high a year later), it takes an average of 2.6 years before price reaches the old high.
+The table shows that when price makes a higher high the following year and then drops (that is, no higher high a year later), it takes an average of 2.6 years before price reaches the old high.
 If the upward price trend lasts for 3 consecutively higher yearly highs, then it takes 2.8 years to post a new high, on average.

 This has a major assumption and that being price making a new high the following year represents a higher trend.
 Most often, that is the case.
 But I didn’t check to see if a higher low was also made (the common definition of an up trend is a higher high and a higher low).
 Nor does this analysis assume a straight-line run up.

-Failure to make new Highs
+Price Mountains: Failure to Make New Highs

 138%